 The Stewardship Team is dedicated to encouraging and supporting the people of St. Michael’s in our continuing formation as a community marked by the joy of Christian generosity.
 As a part of this effort, the team plans and implements the annual pledge campaign and other programs intended to contribute to our ongoing formation.

 Planned gifts are those charitable gifts specified today and disbursed to St. Michael’s in the future.
 Such gifts may include money and/or other assets and may take many different forms, including (among others) will bequests, gift annuities, pooled income funds, charitable remainder trusts, and real estate.
 This type of gift is popular because it can provide valuable tax benefits and/or income for life.
 Both in the Scriptures and in the Book of Common Prayer we are admonished to plan for the future: to provide for those who will come after us.

-Women’s Retreats are scheduled regularly and held at various retreat centers near Portland.
+Women’s and Men’s Retreats are scheduled regularly and held at various retreat centers near Portland.
 They offer an opportunity to reflect on, and grow in, our relationship with God within a supportive and nurturing community.